 CBD Oil as an Alternative Treatment:

 CAUTION!!
 If you have a job or other circumstance that requires you to drug test use CBD Oil with little to no THC!
 THC will show on a drug test.
-This CBD Oil however, does NOT contain any THC!!
+This CBD Oil however, this THC contains very low levels!!
 This makes it the perfect choice for those who want to give it try to see if it’s healing benefits work for them (I’ve never had anyone that did not see positive benefits), without the risk of showing positive for Marijuana on a drug screen.

 ORIGINAL ARTICLE BY: MARCO MEDIC